[5 MIN READ]

 Hernias don’t go away on their own.
 You may need surgery to repair the problem.

-Swedish general surgeon Aileen M. Hwang, M.D., discusses the risks and how you can reduce them.
+Swedish general surgeon Aileen M. Hwang, M.D., discusses the causes, symptoms, treatments and risks of a hernia.

 Do you have an ache in your groin or belly that seems to linger?
 Maybe it’s worse at some times than others, but it never really goes away?
 Do you notice a bulge where you didn’t have one before?
 If that’s the case, you may have an abdominal hernia.
 Don’t worry — you’re not alone.
 Surgeons repair more than 1 million abdominal hernias nationwide every year.